juhasev/spitfire/README.md

 ![Spitfire](./logo.png)

 # Spitfire
 A simple two player 2nd World War dogfight game.
+This game uses HTML 5 Canvas element for the game graphics.
+UI is implemented using Vue / Vuetify.
 Please note that this game is not completed!

 Missing features:
 - Shooting